Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Raechel.md

 I spent an hour at home resolving errors with printing out the Whitespace code (still an infinite recursion issue) and with executing the code through the functions that Stacey and Sophie wrote (new issues with the variables to be resolved).

+### 2025-05-28 - Clean up and fixing errors
+I spent 40 minutes in class fixing errors in our main code, working with my group to figure out the accuracy of our results, and dealing with organization and cleaning up our files.
+I also changed user input to allow a file name.